tier4/scenario_simulator_v2/docs/user_guide/random_test_runner/Usage.md

 There are 3 types of error reported, related directly to the simulation, which are:
 1. `Stand still error` - reported when ego is found stuck in one place for too long.
 2. `Timeout error` - reported when ego fails to reach the goal in a specified time.
-3. `Collision error` - reported when collision between ego and npc appears.
+3. `Collision error` - reported when collision between ego and npc appears,

-More general exceptions including:
+4. Exceptions caught during the runtime which includes:
-1. `AutowareError`,
+    - `AutowareError`,
-2. `scenario_simulator_exception`,
+    - `scenario_simulator_exception`,
-3. `std::runtime_error`
-will also be stored inside this file with a specific description if caught during the simulation.
+    - `std::runtime_error`.

 If any other error occurs during the random test runner execution, it will be stored along with the information that the `Unknown Error` has occurred.